Anjum219/MERN-workout-tracker/README.md

 nodemon server
 ```

 Create a `.env` file inside `back-end`.
 To connect MongoDB database with the back-end, log in to **MongoDB Atlas** and at a cluster click `connect`.
+Google `What's my IP` and copy your IP address.
+At cluster->Security->Network Access, add your IP address as whitelisted.
 Then click `connect your application`.
 Copy the connection string and paste it in back-end/.env file, put it as follows-
 ```
 ATLAS_URI=<connection_string>
 ```